 Net – It is helpful when you need to make logical connections.

-Junction – This is the command for adding junctions.
+Junction – This is the command for adding links.

-Name – The right command for naming your components.
+Name – The correct command for naming your components.

 Label – It will show you the components’ names when you are in a schematic view.